 Taipei is a fantastic city, and one that deserves to be explored to its fullest.
 It’s one of our favourite cities on Earth, vibrant, rich, and full of life.
 But there is also so much to see just outside and beyond Taipei city.
 Are you ready for some great day trips from Taipei?

 The people are passionate, kind, and full of love.
 Part of the beauty of Taipei is its proximity to a staggering range of other amazing rugged, rural, and spellbinding places of natural beauty, Taoist tradition, and spiritual restoration that will suit every kind of traveller.

-Just beyond Taiwan’s capital you’ll find natural parks, thermal valleys and hot springs, and the place that inspired the setting and style of Spirited Away!
-So, let’s check out the ten best day trips from Taipei that you can take when you visit what is easily the most wonderful city in East Asia!
+Just beyond Taiwan’s capital, you’ll find natural parks, thermal valleys and hot springs, and the place that inspired the setting and style of Spirited Away!
+Here are the ten best day trips from Taipei that you can take when you visit what is easily the most wonderful city in East Asia.

 10 Day Trips from Taipei (And How to Get There)

 When you visit Taipei, there are more than just the typical Taipei attractions and things to do in Taipei.
 There’s a world of rugged landscapes and natural wonders to explore.

 Many of the places to visit in Taipei actually lie just beyond the city limits, so follow us and see what wonders await you when you step out of Taipei and into the majesty that is Taiwan.

 One of the biggest, most captivating, and most famous day trips from Taipei.
 The beautiful sights of Jiufen and Shifen are as gorgeous and otherworldly as the pictures make them out to be.